Where To Buy

 Burton Citizen 2014 - 2010 Review by The Good Ride

-The Burton Citizen is one of the best beginner binding out there.
+The Burton Citizen is one of the best beginner bindings out there.
 Does that mean that it’s more than a beginner binding?
 We don’t think so and it still doesn’t offer that much compared to the other Burton bindings.
 However it much better than your average rental and having your own equipment brings consistency to your learning process.

-The 2014 Burton Citizen has a nice change to it this year which is a bit over due.
-It’s gone Re:Flex and that means it allows the board to flex better under foot and it improves the over all feel of your ride.
-It’s not the same Re:Flex tech as the high end Burton bindings but it’s a huge improvement over the old disc binding.
+The 2014 Burton Citizen has a nice change to it this year which is a bit overdue.
+It’s gone Re:Flex and that means it allows the board to flex better underfoot and it improves the overall feel of your ride.
+It’s not the same Re:Flex tech as the high-end Burton bindings but it’s a huge improvement over the old disc binding.

-The Burton Citizen is a well made binding that has a lot of tech that the higher end Burton bindings have.
-Because of this the Burton Citizen won’t be that bad beginner binding that makes your first experiences shitty on the mountain.
+The Burton Citizen is a well-made binding that has a lot of tech that the higher end Burton bindings have.
+Because of this, the Burton Citizen won’t be that bad beginner binding that makes your first experiences shitty on the mountain.
 There is nothing worse than having a bad beginner binding either not fit right or come loose on you.
 Not much has changed from 2011 to 2013 so you are pretty much getting the same performance

 Adjustability and Comfort: The Citizens straps are at a higher quality than what you normally get as well.
-Even Burton’s low end bindings aren’t that bad when it comes to comfort.
+Even Burton’s low-end bindings aren’t that bad when it comes to comfort.

 Heel to Toe Response- The 2014 is just a tiny bit better edge to edge.
-It’s decent edge to edge and it has Burton’s older technology which was really good back in the day but now it’s not that good compared to the higher end bindings.
-Still it can get a soft to even some medium boards edge to edge pretty well for this price range.
+It’s a decent edge to edge and it has Burton’s older technology which was really good back in the day but now it’s not that good compared to the higher end bindings.
+Still, it can get a soft to even some medium boards edge to edge pretty well for this price range.

 Tip to Tail Response– The 2014 Burton Citizen has great response tip to tail.
-The 2013 and below had not the best flex under foot to allow the board to flex naturally when buttering around and it creates a dead spot under each foot.
+The 2013 and below had not the best flex underfoot to allow the board to flex naturally when buttering around and it creates a dead spot under each foot.
 Most Burton boards don’t do this because they have re:flex tech.

 Boot Support: Good support that holds in place while still giving you a little freedom of movement.